lite16/SummerTechMods/README.md

 Created progression based machine tiers<br />
 Integrated recipes <br />
 Made some items harder to craft<br />
-Forced certain crafting recipes through create's mechanical crafting<br />
+Forced certain crafting recipes through `create`'s mechanical crafting<br />
 <br />
 To Do:<br />
 Use create mechanical crafter to make recipes with more than 9 ingredients<br />